 Students must have the emotional stability to function effectively under stress and to adapt to an environment that may change rapidly, without warning, and/or in unpredictable ways.
 They must accept responsibility for learning, exercising good judgment, and promptly completing all responsibilities during their academic training, as well as the responsibility attendant to the diagnosis and care of patients.
 They must understand the legal and ethical standards of the medical profession.
 Students must be able to work effectively, respectfully and professionally as part of the educational and healthcare team, and to interact with instructors and peers, patients, patient families, and health care personnel in a courteous, professional, and respectful manner.
 Students must be able to contribute to collaborative, constructive learning environments; accept constructive feedback from others, and take personal responsibility for making appropriate positive changes.

 VI.
 Ethical and Legal Standards

 Students must be able to understand the basis and content of both general and medical ethics.
 Students must possess attributes such as compassion, empathy, altruism, integrity, responsibility, and tolerance.
 Students must be able to recognize limitations in their knowledge, skills and abilities and to seek appropriate assistance with their identified limitations.
 Students whose performance is impaired by abuse of alcohol or other substances are not suitable candidates for admission, promotion, or graduation.
 In addition, should a student be charged or convicted of any misdemeanor or felony offense while in the Program, s/he agrees to immediately notify the Program as to the nature of the legal difficulty.
 Failure to disclosure prior or new offenses can lead to disciplinary action that may include dismissal.
-Students must meet the legal standards to be licensed as a physician assistant in the State of California.
+Students must meet the legal standards to be licensed as a physician assistant.